-The difference between self-employed vs. small business owner can significantly affect your business expenses, the personal liability you are exposed to, and how you file taxes.
+Did you know that the difference between self-employed vs. small business owner can significantly affect your business expenses, the personal liability you’re exposed to and how you file taxes?

-In this article, we will explore the differences between being self-employed and becoming a small business owner.
-Continue reading to learn more about the central characteristics and differences, legalities, tax requirements, and some pros and cons of each.
+We’ll explore the differences between being self-employed and becoming a small business owner.
+Continue reading to learn more about:

 How is self-employed defined?

-A partnership is similar to sole proprietors in that there is no legal entity separate from the individuals in the partnership.
-They are responsible for all financials, and are not considered employees for tax purposes.
+A general partnership is similar to sole proprietors in that there is no separate legal entity from the individuals in the partnership.
+They are responsible for all financials and are not considered employees for tax purposes.

 How is small business ownership defined?